How Bookies Know You’re Arbing

 Tracking Account Details

-• Multiple accounts with same IP address or betting patterns
+• Multiple accounts with the same IP address or betting patterns

 • Unusual specificity of stake amounts